-The Suicide Awareness and Education Program is a joint effort of Mental Health America of Greater Tarrant County and The Jordan Elizabeth Harris Foundation.
-The Suicide Awareness & Education program provides suicide prevention services and education to Tarrant County schools in an effort to eliminate the stigma towards openly addressing mental illness and young adult suicide.
+Mental Health America and the Suicide Awareness & Education program provides suicide prevention services and education to Tarrant County schools in an effort to eliminate the stigma towards openly addressing mental illness and young adult suicide.

 - Information about the warning and risk factors of suicide and depression.